Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: Deep Cavity

-where $\overline{C_p}$ is the time-averaged pressure coefficient, and $C_p$ is the instantaneous pressure coefficient defined as
+where $\overline{c_p}$ is the time-averaged pressure coefficient, and $c_p$ is the instantaneous pressure coefficient defined as

 where $p$ is the static pressure, and $p_\infty$ is the free-stream pressure.
-The $C^\prime_p$ is plotted against $t_c$ for one convective time at an observer point located at $[x/D=1$, $y/D=7.16]$ in Figure \ref{fig:Cavity2DCP}.
-And, finally, the sound pressure level at a set of observer points is computed and shown in Figure \ref{fig:Cavity2DSPL}.
-The $y$-location of all of the observer points is $7.16$.
+The $c^\prime_p$ is plotted against $t_c$ for one convective time at an observer point located at $[x/D=1$, $y/D=7.16]$ in Figure \ref{fig:Cavity2DCP}.
+And, finally, the OASPL at a set of observer points is computed and shown in Figure \ref{fig:Cavity2DSPL}, where excellent agreement with the reference results is observed near the trailing edge of the cavity.
+However, some minor discrepancies are observed at data points further upstream, which are also apparent in the time series of the pressure perturbation coefficient provided in Figure \ref{fig:Cavity2DCP}.
+As noted in this prior work, the acoustics of open cavities is highly-sensitive to the incoming boundary layer.
+Best efforts were made to match the mean velocity profiles provided in \cite{larsson2004aeroacoustic}, but the available reference configuration is not precise enough to assess whether an exact match is obtained.

-The drag coefficient, shown in Figure \ref{fig:Cavity2DCD}, is in good agreement with the reference \cite{larsson2004aeroacoustic}.
-However, there is a small deviation in both the perturbation pressure coefficient and sound pressure levels, shown in Figures \ref{fig:Cavity2DCP} and \ref{fig:Cavity2DSPL}, respectively, with reference \cite{larsson2004aeroacoustic}.
 The periodicity of the flow can be described by the fundamental or Strouhal frequency, where $St = 2.444$ based on the length of the cavity, is in excellent agreement with the reported value of $2.45$ \cite{ask2009sound}.

 Vortex structures and flow patterns are shown in Figure \ref{fig:Cavity2DVorticity} at different times.
 The first and dominant vortex is shed from the upstream cavity inlet and evolves from the recirculation bubble at the cavity inlet, shown in Figure \ref{fig:Cavity2DVorticity_a}.
 This vortex grows rapidly within the cavity while connected to the cavity's leading edge.
 Growth ceases when the vortex leaves the leading edge, and the free stream is injected into the cavity and upstream of the vortex (Figure \ref{fig:Cavity2DVorticity_b}).
 As the primary clockwise-rotating vortex hits the trailing edge, a new counter-clockwise-rotating vortex is shed into the cavity at the trailing edge (Figure \ref{fig:Cavity2DVorticity_c}), producing a high amplitude acoustic wave.
 The new counter-clockwise-rotating vortex then moves downstream (Figure \ref{fig:Cavity2DVorticity_d}), cutting the primary vortex (Figure \ref{fig:Cavity2DVorticity_e}).
 The primary vortex dictates the cavity flow's fundamental frequency and plays a crucial role in the sound generation of such flows \cite{larsson2004aeroacoustic}.